CENTERS OF EXCELLENCE (CoEs) FOR REGULATORY SCIENCE

 - Ability to provide qualified faculty; this could be visiting regulatory staff or other experts as required by the training program

-- Ability to receive funding to support specific aspects of CoE training (for instance, to fund student travel)
+- Ability to receive funding to support specific aspects of CoE training (e.g., to fund student travel)